The Victim Privacy Argument: Examined

 - Were there warning signs that were missed?

 When journalists, advocates, and researchers can't monitor police communications, they can't document failures that put victims at risk.
-Encryption protects police from accountability for how they handle the very calls it claims to protect.
+Encryption shields police from accountability for how they handle the very calls it claims to protect.

 Own and operate a police scanner